SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 Note that the exact versions shown  will depend on the current release and what versions of packages are linked.

-flsimulate  basically   runs  the  simulation  in   batch  mode.
+FLSimulate  basically   runs  the  simulation  in   batch  mode.
 The simulation  setup  must be  explicitely  selected.
 This implies  the SuperNEMO  demonstrator  module  experimental setup  is  automatically selected  to  be simulated,  the  default  geometry layout  being  the